Thomas Coventry, 2nd Baron Coventry

 Thomas Coventry, 2nd Baron Coventry (c.
 1606 – 27 October 1661) was an English politician who sat in the House of Commons between 1625 and 1629 and was subsequently a member of the House of Lords.
 He supported the Royalist cause in the English Civil War.

+Family and background

+Coventry was the son of Thomas Coventry, 1st Baron Coventry and his first wife Sarah Sebright, daughter of John Sebright, and sister of Sir Edward Sebright, a fellow royalist.